Dewalt-arch/pimpmykali/README.md

 # Revision 1.2.2 - A number of changes / updates
-  - Added Menu option M added - Install MS Vscode
-    - individual option, not adding to fix_missing, fix_all or newvm
   - Added Menu option C added - Install Google-Chrome (gowitness dependancy)
   - Added google-chrome to fix_missing which will be activated by
     - menu option 1 fix missing